ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### EXTRA TIME

 Sometimes, an important fixture needs a clear winner.
-League semi-finalss, finalss and tournament grand finalss are both prime examples, but during exhibition play as well, having a clear winner can often be vital!
+League semi-finals, finals and tournament grand finals are both prime examples, but during exhibition play as well, having a clear winner can often be vital!

 If, at the end of the second half, the score is tied between both teams, an eight turn period of extra time can be played.
 Once the End of Drive sequence is resolved, extra time begins by determining which team will kick and which will receive, as described on page 38.